-CNA Financial provides cross-continental coverage.
-The company is an umbrella organization for a wide range of insurance providers, including Continental Casualty and Continental Insurance.
+CNA Financial is an umbrella organization for a wide range of insurance providers, including Continental Casualty and Continental Insurance.
 It primarily provides commercial policies, such as workers' compensation, auto, and general liability.
 CNA also sells specialty insurance including professional liability (doctors, lawyers, and architects) and vehicle warranty service contracts.
 The firm offers commercial surety bonds (through CNA Surety), risk management, claims administration, and information services.
 Its products are sold by independent agents and brokers in the US and through partners abroad.
 Holding company Loews owns 90% of CNA, which was formed in 1897.

 In late 2014 the company realigned its core property/casualty segments to Specialty (40% of sales), Commercial (40% of sales), and International.
 Its non-core business segments are Life & Group Non-Core and Corporate & Other Non-Core.